UF-Carpentry/website/_pages/governance.md

 ## Club Charter

-The [club charter]({{site.url}}/charter/) describes the goals of our organization, the executive Board for the club, and our procedures for making decisions.
+The [club charter](https://uf-carpentry.github.io/website/charter/) describes the goals of our organization, the executive Board for the club, and our procedures for making decisions.

 ## Board Meeting Minutes

+a

 ## Financial Awards

 The fees from our workshops go towards supporting club activities and also as travel awards for instructors.
-Please see our [award policies]({{site.url}}/awards/) for more information.
+Please see our [award policies](https://uf-carpentry.github.io/website/awards/) for more information.